Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559

-Given the detected period of 112.5~d, we predict that AT~2016blu's next outburst will be around February 2023 and then again in June and September 2023, although the event in September 2023 is likely to be unobservable.
-Since AT~2016blu's light curve shows that the outbursts are usually multipeaked and sometimes they occur before the expected time, it would be worthwhile to monitor AT~2016blu before the proposed timelines.
-We encourage further monitoring and detailed observations of AT~2016blu considering that it may be a prelude to an SN explosion, similar to SN~2009ip.
+Given the detected period of $\sim 113$~d, we predict that AT~2016blu's next outburst will be around late February/March 2023\footnote{This date is before the publication date, but well after the original submission date.
+At the time of resubmitting this paper, we do not analyse data covering this event.} and then again in late-June 2023, October 2023, and in February 2024, although the event in October 2023 is likely to be unobservable.
+Since AT~2016blu's light curve shows that the outbursts are usually brief, multipeaked, and sometimes occur before or after the expected time of periastron, it would be worthwhile to monitor AT~2016blu with high-cadence photometry and spectroscopy for about a month before and after the proposed timelines.
+We encourage further monitoring and detailed observations of AT~2016blu considering that it may be a prelude to a merger or SN explosion, similar to SN~2009ip.